 Several countries in the Eastern Caribbean still retain British colonial-era laws that make it an offence for people of the same sex to engage in consensual sexual activity in private.
 With technical assistance from the Trust and a team of local and regional lawyers, activists in the region embarked on strategic litigation to challenge these laws, including in Antigua & Barbuda, Barbados, Grenada, St Kitts & Nevis and St Lucia, as a violation of domestic constitutional law and international human rights law.

 For Antigua & Barbuda, Grenada, St Kitts & Nevis and St Lucia the High Court of Justice of the Eastern Caribbean Supreme Court in each country is the court of first instance, and the Court of Appeal of the Eastern Caribbean Supreme Court is the first appellate court.
-The final court of appeal is the Judicial Committee of the UK’s Privy Council.
+For Antigua & Barbuda, Grenada and St Kitts & Nevis, the final court of appeal is the Judicial Committee of the UK’s Privy Council, while for St Lucia, the final appellate court is the Caribbean Court of Justice.

 Barbados has its own High Court and Court of Appeal.
 Its final appellate court is the Caribbean Court of Justice.